ssayanm/gatsby-site/src/posts/gatsby.md

 ### Gatsby is the best.

-I scream, you scream, we all scream, because there's no more ice cream.
+I scream, you scream, we all scream, because there's no more ice-cream.
 No one's rhyming about spinach.

 Here is a description of this heavenly nectar from wikipedia on [ice cream](https://en.wikipedia.org/wiki/Ice_cream):